Miami Truck Accident Attorneys

 This alcohol test must be taken as soon as practicable after the crash.

 If a motor carrier did not test their driver for alcohol when he or she caused an accident that resulted in the towing of a car, this could be used as evidence that they were covering up the use of alcohol.
 An alcohol test must be administered within two hours of an accident; if this does not happen, a motor carrier must specify in court why the test was not conducted within two hours.
 All truck drivers are legally obligated to take alcohol tests when asked by their motor carrier.

 - Drowsy Driving Crashes

 Federal regulations dictate that a driver can only drive 11 hours before he or she must be given 10 consecutive hours off-duty.
-Truck drivers may not drive when they have been on duty (driving and not driving) for more than 14 hours straight hours.
+Truck drivers may not operate when they have been on duty (driving and not driving) for more than 14 hours straight hours.
 Truck drivers must also take a 30-minute break for every 8 hours they drive.
 While broken regulations can result in fines or worse for a trucking company, truck drivers have historically been proven to be pressured to work over their allotted time.
 This can lead to overworked truck drivers who are drowsy while behind the wheel.

 - Intersection Accidents

 Truck accidents are just like other motor vehicle accidents with one exception: the vehicle damage caused by commercial trucks is much more severe.
 Commercial trucks cannot make the same driving maneuvers that smaller vehicles can.
-If a truck driver is trying to rush through a yellow light, the driver will likely have a hard time slowing down or stopping for another vehicle in case of emergency.
+If a truck driver is trying to rush through a yellow light, the driver will likely have a hard time slowing down or stopping for another vehicle in case of an emergency.
 If a commercial truck runs a red light, the possibility of it T-boning another car is highly likely since trucks cannot stop as quickly as a typical vehicle.
 Regardless of the type of crash, the outcome of an intersection accident involving a commercial truck is usually catastrophic.

 - Rear-End Collisions